 The page promoting Liberty Mutual’s car insurance starts like a landing page, but the more you scroll, the more of a typical product page it becomes.

-- The hero section is well done.
+- The hero section of this landing page example is well done.
 A short and enticing header, a fitting image, and a quick form to fill out.

 - Subsequent sections contain lots of links that redirect to other pages in the same domain.